genricoloni/genricoloni/README.md

 computer engineering student @University of Pisa, italy
 -------------------------------------------------------

-i'm a computer engineering student, i planned to graduate on Sept 2023 and i will enroll to Computer Engineering Master Degree, CyberSecurity curriculum. i'm writing my Bachelor thesis about Spectre v4
+i'm a computer engineering student, i planned to graduate in Sept 2023 and i will enroll to Computer Engineering Master Degree, CyberSecurity curriculum. i'm writing my Bachelor thesis about Spectre v4

 * 🌍  i'm based in Pisa, Italy
 * ✉️  you can contact me at [genricoloni\(at\)gmail.com](mailto:genricoloni+github@gmail.com)